-On this page, we explain why we’re asking the different questions included on the 2021 Summer Survey and what kind of information we’re hoping to gather through your answers.
+On this page, we explain why we’re asking the different questions included in the 2022 Annual Survey and what kind of information we’re hoping to gather through your answers.

 Remember, all your answers will stay 100% anonymous!

 1. About You: Questions about you and your connection to cleft lip and palate.
 These will help us better understand your answers to the rest of the survey.

 2. Your Priorities: We’ll ask you to tick your top concerns about your and/or your child’s cleft care.
 There’ll be a free space where you can tell us more about your answer if you wish.